 I know I'm guilty of that last bullet point more often than I'd like to admit...
 I mean, how many times have YOU reached into the fridge only to find your fresh produce has spoiled?

-But now that I know I have an array of recipe ideas made with canned goods at my disposal on CansGetYouCooking.com, I’m hoping we can cut back on the amount of waste we produce each week!
+So lately I've been collecting a variety of recipe ideas made with canned goods, and I'm hoping we can cut back on the amount of waste we produce each week!

 Plus, you'll need some butter to mix with the bread crumbs for the topping and a touch more to grease the baking dish.